shubjadh/Github-manager/server/readme.md

-After you get the code run `yarn` or `npm install` to pull all of the dependencies install fastify install dotenv
+After you get the code run `yarn` or `npm install` to pull all of the dependencies.

+install fastify
+install dotenv